 - The agency has not provided to the family, consistent with the time period in the case plan, services deemed necessary for the safe return of the child to the home, when reasonable efforts to reunify the family are required.
 (45 CFR 1356.21 (i)(2)).

-- Federal law (Title IV-B, Section 475 (5)(E) of the Social Security Act and 45 CFR 1356.21 (i)), requires that when a child has been in foster care for 15 of the most recent 22 months a petition is filed.
-However, state law requires fifteen (15) out of forty eight (48) months a petition must be filed by the end of the child’s 15th month in foster care, unless there are compelling reasons not to file.
+- Federal law (Title IV-B, Section 475 (5)(E) of the Social Security Act and 45 CFR 1356.21 (i)), requires that when a child has been in foster care for fifteen (15) of the most recent twenty-two (22) months a petition is filed.
+However, state law requires that when a child has been in foster care for fifteen (15) out of forty eight (48) months a petition must be filed by the end of the child’s 15th month in foster care, unless there are compelling reasons not to file.
 In calculating when to file a petition, the state:

-- Will calculate the 15 out of the most recent forty eight (48) month period from the date the child entered foster care as per requirements of state law;
+- Will calculate the fifteen (15) out of the most recent forty eight (48) month period from the date the child entered foster care as per requirements of state law;

-- Will not include trial home visits or runaway episodes in calculating 15 months in foster care.
+- Will not include trial home visits or runaway episodes in calculating fifteen (15) months in foster care.

-- Per federal law (45 CFR 1356.21 (i)(1)(ii), when an infant has been designated by the court as abandoned under the state’s safe infant laws, the petition to terminate parental rights must be filed within 60 days of the judicial determination that the child is an abandoned infant.
+- Per federal law (45 CFR 1356.21 (i)(1)(ii)), when an infant has been designated by the court as abandoned under the state’s safe infant laws, the petition to TPR must be filed within sixty (60) days of the judicial determination that the child is an abandoned infant.

-- Per federal law (45 CFR 1356.21 (i)(1)(iii), if a waiver of efforts has been granted because of the parents previous felony conviction, the petition for termination must be filed within 60 days of the judicial determination that reasonable efforts to reunify are not required.
+- Per federal law (45 CFR 1356.21 (i)(1)(iii)), if a waiver of reasonable efforts has been granted due to the parents previous felony conviction, the petition for TPR must be filed within sixty (60) days of the judicial determination that reasonable efforts to reunify are not required.
 Applicable convictions under Kentucky statute include:

 - A felony assault that resulted in serious bodily injury to the child or to another child of the parent;

-- If another party files a petition to involuntarily terminate the parents’ rights, the worker notifies the Office of Legal Services.
+- If another party files a petition to involuntarily TPR, the worker notifies OLS.
 OLS files a motion to be joined as a party to the petition.
 (Title IV-B, Section 475 (5)(E) of the Social Security Act and 45 CFR 1356.21 (i)).

-- State law (KRS 625.090) governs termination of parental rights procedures.
-The Circuit Court may involuntarily terminate all parental rights of a parent of a named child, if the Circuit Court finds from the pleadings and by clear and convincing evidence that:
+- State law (KRS 625.090) governs TPR procedures.
+The circuit court may involuntarily TPR of a parent of a named child if the circuit court finds from the pleadings and by clear and convincing evidence that:

 - The child has been adjudged to be abused or neglected, as statutorily defined, by a court of competent jurisdiction;